visual-layer/fastdup/RUN.md

 - `run_mode=2` reads a stored feature file and computes the NN embedding to provide similarities.
 The `input_dir` param is ignored, and the `work_dir` is used to point to the numpy feature file.
 (Give a full path and filename).
 - `run_mode=3` Reads the NN model stored by `nnf.index` from the `work_dir` and computes all pairs similarity on all inages give by the `test_dir` parameter. `input_dir` should point to the location of the train data.
 This mode is used for scoring similarities on a new test dataset given a precomputed simiarity index on a train dataset.
 - `run_mode=4` reads the NN model stored by `nnf.index` from the `work_dir` and computes all pairs similarity on pre extracted feature vectors computer by `run_mode=1`.

-## Comparing train/test datasets <a name="train_test"/>
-It is possible to run fastdup to compare train and test datasets.
-In this case only similarities between the train and test are computed.
-To run in this mode, point input_dir to the train folder, test_dir to the test folder, and work_dir is the intermediate artifacts and output of the results.\
-The resulting similarity.csv file contains only relations between test images to train images (and not internal test images or internal train images).

 ## Advanced topics: vector search <a name="external"/>